 The internal political life of the Trotskyists is extremely intense.
 Discussion bulletins are frequently published.
-All the complex questions of the present period are discussed.
+All the complex questions of the present period are disc ssed.
 One can say that the whole organisation is really politically united.

 Difficulties are not lacking.
 Our French comrades have much to learn.
 Their leadership must acquire experience.
 But the present situation teaches quickly.
-In the midst of the greatest persecution, ever-growing numbers are united on the basis of Marxism and carry high the banner of the Fourth International.
-The future will show what a formidable force is concentrated in them.
+In the midst of the greatest persecution, ever-growing sumbers are united on the basis of Narxism and carry high the banner of the Fourth International.
+The futual will show what a formidable force is concentrated pressure, move no preach left with which to enunciate concrete ways of reaching the aim.